Bayonetta: Other video games

 Bayonetta appears as a downloadable character in Sega's multiplayer fighting game Anarchy Reigns, and as a special guest character alongside Jeanne and Rodin in Nintendo's action game The Wonderful 101.
 She also appears as a downloadable character in Super Smash Bros. for Nintendo 3DS and Wii U, and as an unlockable character in the sequel Super Smash Bros.
 Ultimate.
 Both games also feature a stage based on the falling Umbra Clock Tower which appeared in both Bayonetta games.
 Rodin was also added as an Assist Trophy in Ultimate.

 An action/shooter 16-bit-style browser game called "8-Bit Bayonetta" was released on February 16, 2015, and later on Steam on March 31, 2017.

 Other media

 An anime film based on the first game, titled Bayonetta: Bloody Fate, was produced by Gonzo and released in 2013 in workings with Sega.

 In 2014, Udon Entertainment released a book titled The Eyes of Bayonetta, which included a list of her abilities.

 Reception

-Bayonetta, Bayonetta 2, and Bayonetta 3 all received generally positive reviews from critics according to review aggregator Metacritic.
+Bayonetta, Bayonetta 2, and Bayonetta 3 each received generally positive reviews from critics according to review aggregator Metacritic.
 Bayonetta 2 was nominated for Game of the Year at The Game Awards 2014, though it ultimately lost to Dragon Age: Inquisition.

+The release of Bayonetta 3 was preceded by controversy after Hellena Taylor, who voiced the character in the first two games, publicly accused PlatinumGames of offering her an "insulting" sum to reprise the role and called on fans to boycott the game.
+Taylor was subsequently replaced by Jennifer Hale.
+Reports subsequently disputed Taylor's account of the compensation offered, and Taylor later confirmed she had been offered a larger sum than initially stated, though she maintained the overall offer was unfair given the game's anticipated commercial success.